Documentations of PyPop7 for Black-Box Optimization (BBO)

 $ pip install pypop7

-1. Define your own objective/cost function (to be minimized) for the optimization problem at hand:
+1. Define/code your own objective (aka cost or fitness) function (to be minimized) for the complex optimization problem at hand:

 4>>> ndim_problem = 1000 # problem dimension